carlshan/intro_to_computer_programming/OOP/Classes_Tutorial.md

 **Another summary please!**

+Coming right up.

 ## Summary of Part 2

 * Classes don't just have attributes.
-They can have functions that we can methods.
+They can have functions that we call *methods*.
-* Methods are defined just like regular functions (e.g., `def some_function()`)
+* Methods are defined just like regular functions (e.g., `def some_function()`), except they're defined within the class.
 * Methods can access the `self` variable to get the specific value for different instances.
 * If you are writing a method that needs to access specific attributes of different instances, make sure to take the `self` argument as input and use it in the function (e.g., the `get_value()` method above).